Real Estate (M.S.)

 |Research Project (Thesis)|

-Graduate-level courses with the REAL subject code may apply toward this requirement.
-Students pursuing the Advanced Certificate should take coursework associated with their Advanced Certificate as their M.S. electives.
+Graduate-level courses with the REAL subject code (except for REAL 6300 Applied Project) may apply toward this requirement.
+Students pursuing the advanced certificate should take coursework associated with their advanced certificate as their M.S. electives.

 Detailed Requirement Information

 The 21-credit core curriculum is designed to give students an in-depth mastery of the academic disciplines and applied functional areas necessary to every real estate professional’s success.
-The core leaves students with essential analysis, critical thinking and decision-making skills while creating a common student experience that fosters community.
-Students are required to complete all 8 courses in the core.
+The core leaves students with essential analysis, critical thinking, and decision-making skills while creating a common student experience that fosters community.
+Students are required to complete all eight courses in the core.

 Flex Core Courses

 The 6-credit flex core curriculum provides students the opportunity to focus on areas in real estate that are consistent with their career pursuits.
-Under guidance of their advisor, students are required to select two “core” courses from the list of four courses.
+Under guidance of their adviser, students are required to select two core courses from the list of four courses.

 The 6-credit elective course requirement offers students the opportunity to immerse themselves in specialized topics of their choice, or to complete the remaining flex core courses.
-These can be selected from any course not already completed in the Real Estate department, a list of which can be found on our Course Listings page.
-Theses options include a for-credit internship, and the special topics course.
+These can be selected from any course not already completed in the real estate department, a list of which can be found on our Course Listings page.
+These options include a for-credit internship as well as the special topics course.

 The 3-credit capstone is the culmination of all the knowledge and skills acquired throughout the program.
-Students must be able to assimilate all that they have learned in the core, flex core and elective courses and apply it within the context of a real-world setting.
-Subject to advisor pre-approval students will either undertake an Applied Project or write a thesis under the direction of a faculty supervisor, that upon completion demonstrates professional level mastery of the subject matter involved.
+Students must be able to assimilate all that they have learned in the core, flex core, and elective courses and apply it within the context of a real-world setting.
+Subject to adviser pre-approval, students will either undertake an applied project or write a thesis (under the direction of a faculty supervisor) that, upon completion, demonstrates professional-level mastery of the subject matter involved.